andreas471234/loan-service/README.md

-# Loan Service API
+# Loan Service API with FSM

 A comprehensive REST API service for managing the full lifecycle of loans, from proposal to disbursement.
-Supports multiple loan states including Proposed, Approved, Invested, and Disbursed, with business rules and workflows to ensure accurate state transitions and data integrity.
+Uses a Finite State Machine (FSM) for robust state management with forward-only state transitions and business rules to ensure accurate loan progression and data integrity.

 ## Features

 - **Loan Lifecycle Management**: Complete workflow from proposal to disbursement
+- **Finite State Machine (FSM)**: Robust state management with explicit transitions
-- **State Transitions**: Enforced business rules for loan status changes
+- **Forward-Only State Transitions**: Enforced business rules for loan status changes (no rollback)
 - **RESTful API**: Clean, intuitive API design
 - **Database Integration**: SQLite database with GORM ORM
 - **Validation**: Request validation and error handling